Even if you don’t have the Baking Sockets exposed in the Group Nodes, you can still bake basically any material.

 I added a special node group that will do that for you, go to the Shader Tools in the Sanctus Library panel, select the Utils category and select the NORMAL BAKE tool, click add “Add Group Node”.

-Select the VECTOR output and click OK.
+- Select the VECTOR output and click OK (3)

-Now you are ready to bake, adjust resolution and samples as needed and click the Bake button.
+-Adjust resolution and samples as needed and click the Bake button.

-Once the bake is finished, you can click the Instantiate PBR setup button (1), to add the baked textures already connected to a Principled BSDF (2) and then connect the principled BSDF to the material output (3)
+-Once the bake is finished, you can click the Instantiate PBR setup button (1), to add the baked textures already connected to a Principled BSDF (2) and then connect the principled BSDF to the material output (3)

 Post your comment on this topic.